uthcode/learntosolveit/source/cprogramming/Ex_2.8_rightrot.rst

 ===================================================================================
-Exercise 2.8 returns the value of the integer x rotated to the right by n positions
+Exercise 2.8-returns the value of the integer x rotated to the right by n positions
 ===================================================================================

 Question